 Thyroid function tests assess the levels of your thyroid hormones (T4) and thyroid-stimulating hormone (TSH).
 These tests evaluate the health of your thyroid gland before any further tests are done.

-If you have hyperthyroidism and your levels of thyroid hormones are too high (hyperthyroidism), you may experience symptoms such as palpitations, feeling hot easily, irritability, diarrhoea, weight loss and increased appetite.
+If you have hyperthyroidism and your levels of thyroid hormones are too high, you may experience symptoms such as palpitations, feeling hot easily, irritability, diarrhoea, weight loss, and increased appetite.
+Read more about hyperthyroidism.

 Subscribe to our mailing list to get the updates to your inbox